Understanding Open-Set Recognition by Jacobian Norm and Inter-Class Separation: Theory: Understanding the Separation of Unknown Class Representations via Jacobian Norm

-\begin{rem*}[\textbf{Limitation of the Theory on Jacobian Norm}] We highlight that the Jacobian norm characteristic \textbf{is only one of the many explanatory factors} that demystifies how closed-set metric learning derives OSR; our analysis does not fully characterize all connections between closed-set metric learning and OSR.
+We highlight that the Jacobian norm characteristic \textbf{is only one of the many explanatory factors} that demystifies how closed-set metric learning derives OSR; our analysis does not fully characterize all connections between closed-set metric learning and OSR.
 One apparent phenomenon our theory does not explain is that known and unknown representations can be separated in the metric space with having the same Jacobian norm value.
 Moreover, our theory is limited in characterizing the support set $S$.
 As the support set does not include the whole part of the open set, there would be some unknown class that is not included in the support.
 In this case, the Jacobian norm difference indicated in Eq. \eqref{eq:gnd} would not be explanatory.